ShunsukeKikuchi/transformers-skikuchi/docs/source/en/model_doc/mistral3.md

 rendered properly in your Markdown viewer.

 -->
+*This model was released on 2025-01-30 and added to Hugging Face Transformers on 2025-03-18.*

 # Mistral3

 ## Overview

-Building upon Mistral Small 3 (2501), Mistral Small 3.1 (2503) adds state-of-the-art vision understanding and enhances long context capabilities up to 128k tokens without compromising text performance.
+Building upon [Mistral Small 3](https://mistral.ai/news/mistral-small-3) (25-01-30), [Mistral Small 3.1](https://mistral.ai/news/mistral-small-3-1) (25-03-17) adds state-of-the-art vision understanding and enhances long context capabilities up to 128k tokens without compromising text performance.
 With 24 billion parameters, this model achieves top-tier capabilities in both text and vision tasks.

 It is ideal for:
 - Fast-response conversational agents.